Scott looks to complete Australian Triple Crown

-Scott begins his attempt to complete the Triple Crown of Australian majors on Thursday at the Australian Open at Royal Sydney, which is hosting the country's national championship for the 14th time.
+On Thursday, Scott begins his attempt to complete the so-called Triple Crown of Australian majors at the Australian Open at Royal Sydney, which is hosting the country’s national championship for the 14th time.

 He’ll play in the same threesome during the first two rounds with Day, who also won the individual stroke-play event at the World Cup, and American Kevin Streelman.

 “I’m excited about this week, with the chance to win the Triple Crown,” he said after Wednesday’s pro-am.
 “I did roll a few in on the back nine.
 To see a few going in in the pro-am is always good ... you set the tone for the week.”